 When manufacturing it, it is possible to select the raw material, for example, the parent rock.
 Properties of the parent rock are determined by various petro logical parameters that have an important influence, both upon the blasting and crushing of it, for example, energy consumption, fines production and shape, but also upon the quality of fresh and hardened concrete.

 In order to tailoring the end product for specific purposes, it is important to know how these properties are influencing the end product.
 It is experienced that lithology has not so much impact on geometric properties for its fraction; however it may govern these properties for the fines.
 The effects of secondary minerals on properties and quality of the fines, for use in concrete, are only partly known.
+This needs to be examined further.

 In order to reach a high-quality final result, each hammer crusher stage needs to be optimized – it is not a good approach to try to repair an insignificantly crushed product by the final crushing stage alone.
 The installation of impact crusher has proved to be an effective way of producing cubical (even rounded) particles in the small and medium size fractions ( approx 5 mm).
 It is however a challenge to avoid generating of a high percentage of fines.
 The latest generation of vibrating screen equipment combined with the latest development of air classification has, however, enabled to govern the grading curve very precisely, including the finest part.
 Configurations of machinery from e.g. Metso/Buell or the V7 concept from Kemco in Japan are good examples, where manufactured sand has been produced for 100% use in concrete.